Wiechciu/bookini/README.md

 # hotel

 TODO:
+	color today date in the calendar
-	implement comboboxes for fields like room
+	jump to entered date in the calendar translate to English - post on forum implement comboboxes for fields like room
 	save layout of split containers and load on start room management